 1. Get Vivaldi

-The super-customizable web browser Vivaldi offers the quickest and easiest way to upload photos to Instagram from a PC or Mac.
+The super-customizable web browser Vivaldi offers the quickest and easiest way to post to Instagram from PC or Mac.
 It does this by running the mobile version of Instagram's website in a web panel.

 Download and install Vivaldi, then either run through the wizard to import bookmarks and set your preferences, or click 'Skip all' and continue with the browser's default settings.

 Navigate to www.instagram.com, then click the plus icon (Add Web Panel) on the left-hand side of the browser interface.
 The URL will be filled in automatically, so all you have to do is click the plus again.